All the most important festivals and events of Kefalonia have religious connotations.

 Theotokos Myrtidiotissa, whose base of worship in Greece is the island of Kythera, is also honoured in Kefalonia at Mantoukata and Drapano’s Church where the Sacred Icon is kept.
 Theotokos Drapaniotissa is the Patron of Argostoli.
-For this reason the ceremonies in her honour are organized by the Municipality of Argostoli.
-Vespers and Divine Liturgy are officiated by the Metropolitan of Kefalonia in the presence of the municipal officials.
+For this reason, the ceremonies in her honour are organized by the Municipality of Argostoli.
+Vespers and Divine Liturgy are officiated by the Metropolitan of Kefalonia in the presence of municipal officials.
 A litany takes place in the afternoon.
-The procession moves through the streets of Argostoli, a prayer is said at the town main square and the icon is then taken to St. Spyridon ‘s Church.
+The procession moves through the streets of Argostoli, a prayer is said at the town main square and the icon is then taken to St. Spyridon’s Church.
 It is customary for the icon to remain in this church for one week during which Vespers and Divine Liturgy are held.
-At the end of the week, the icon is returned, once again by procession, to Drapano ‘s Church.
+At the end of the week, the icon is returned, once again by a procession, to Drapano ‘s Church.
 This holiday is also celebrated in Ag.
 Thekli village in Lixouri.

 September 26th is St. John Theologos ‘s Day – celebrated in Sarlata, Razata and Kontogennada.